seznam/ima/docs/tutorial/final-polish.md

 Woa, that's a lot of code!
 Don't worry, we'll break it down.

+#### Recap

 First we create a new post entity from our form data augmented with the `id` and `isSaved` fields to represent our pending post.
-Next we fetch the current state and patch the `pendingPosts` field in our state by prepending the pending post (we want our newest post to be displayed at the top of the list).
+Next we fetch the current state and patch the `pendingPosts` field to our state by prepending the pending post (we want our newest post to be displayed at the top of the list).

-Next we ask the post service to create the post, and, when the post is created, we mark the pending post as saved, set its ID, patch the `pendingPosts` field in the state and refresh the posts list from the server.
+Next we ask the post service to create the post and when the post is created, we mark the pending post as saved, set its ID, patch the `pendingPosts` field in the state and refresh the posts list from the server.